Shoot to Save

 In 2013, those camera traps revealed six snow leopards inhabiting an area less than 100 square kilometers (39 square miles) within the conservancy.
 At the time, it was the highest density ever measured for the cats anywhere in the world.
 Two years later, Rosen and her team documented 10 snow leopards there.

-Still, why not simply establish a national park to protect Tajikistan's unique faunal heritage?
+Still, why not simply establish a national park to protect Tajikistan’s unique faunal heritage?
 The main reason is that formal legal protection over a landscape only works when there are sufficient resources available to monitor and protect wildlife.
-That's a tough proposition for a nation as poor as Tajikistan.
-And when park designations are imposed from the top down, without the buy-in of local communities, they're rarely effective.
-Hunting bans instituted in this way can even lead disempowered communities to intensify their poaching efforts, rather than to reduce them.
-As people perceive diminished opportunities to care for the nutritional needs of their families, conflict with the government increases.
-Communities exert even greater control over a landscape to which they feel entitled, and over its natural resources.
+That’s a tough proposition for a nation as poor as Tajikistan.
+And when park designations are imposed from the top down, without the buy-in of local communities, they’re rarely effective.
+Hunting bans instituted in this way typically lead local communities to intensify their poaching efforts, rather than to reduce them.

-On the other hand, when local communities can benefit economically from the sustainable use of wildlife, they instead become stewards of those natural resources.
-"The key is for the communities to connect livelihood benefits with species conservation," said Rosen.
-It isn't enough to simply use hunting revenue to build a hospital or a school, or to set up a scholarship for gifted students, she adds.
+On the other hand, when local communities can benefit both financially and nutritionally from the sustainable use of wildlife, they instead become stewards of those natural resources.
+“The key is for the communities to connect livelihood benefits with species conservation,” said Rosen.
+It isn’t enough to simply use hunting revenue to build a hospital or a school, or to set up a scholarship for gifted students, she adds.
 People need to understand the direct link between wildlife conservation and these benefits.

 By allowing hunters to shoot three markhor last year, Mulloyorov said he’s been able to protect the nearly 550 that live on his concession, plus the 10 snow leopards, while simultaneously making daily life easier for the people who live alongside them.
 This is the Faustian bargain of modern trophy hunting.
 “If 30 years ago there was an opportunity for [hunting] Persian leopards and tigers,” he said, “we would still have leopards and tigers.”
 This rationale applies not just to the markhor; in 2016, Tajikistan also offered permits for up 85 of its population of near-threatened Marco Polo sheep—a sub-species of argali with especially large horns—as well as for Siberian ibex, another more plentiful, wide-ranging type of mountain goat that has been hit hard by illegal poaching.